Thomas Fitzadam: Life

-Thomas was still alive at the end of 1223 when he sent his servant Lawrence to England on Crown business.
-The next appointment to the Irish Bench seems to have been John Marshal, Baron of Hingham, a nephew of the leading noble William Marshal, who became senior justice itinerant in 1228.
-In the same year Sir Richard Duket, a long-serving English-born Crown official who also had experience as an itinerant justice and as a diplomat, was appointed second justice, suggesting that Thomas had recently died or retired.
+Thomas was still alive at the end of 1223, when he sent his servant Lawrence to England on Crown business.
+The next appointment to the Irish Bench seems to have been John Marshal, Baron of Hingham, a nephew of the wealthy and influential noble William Marshal, who became senior justice itinerant in 1228.
+In the same year Sir Richard Duket, a long-serving English-born Exchequer official who also had experience as an itinerant justice and as a diplomat, was appointed second justice, which suggests that Thomas had recently died or retired.